akkadotnet/akka.net/docs/articles/clustering/cluster-overview.md

 * **Peer-to-peer**: New nodes can contact existing peers, be notified about other peers, and fully integrate themselves into the network without any configuration changes.
 * **No single point of failure/bottleneck**: multiple nodes are able to service requests, increasing throughput and fault tolerance.

-## How is Clustering Different From Remoting?
+## How Is Clustering Different From Remoting?

 Akka.Cluster is a layer of abstraction on top of Akka.Remote, that puts Remoting to use for a specific structure: clusters of applications.
 Under the hood, Akka.Remote powers Akka.Cluster, so anything you could do with Akka.Remote is also supported by Akka.Cluster.